Artistry Unleashed: A Guide to Pursuing Great Performance in Work and Life

 9. The Seven Hallmarks of Artistry

-‘Here is the big idea: The new MBA is an MFA.
-Artistry Unleashed could be the most important business book you’ll ever read."Alan M. Webber, co-founder, Fast Company magazine; author of Rules of Thumb: 52 Truths for Winning at Business without Losing Your Self
+"Here is the big idea: The new MBA is an MFA.
+Artistry Unleashed could be the most important business book you'll ever read.
+It will open your eyes and your mind to a new way of seeing and thinking."Alan M. Webber, co-founder, Fast Company magazine; author of Rules of Thumb: 52 Truths for Winning at Business without Losing Your Self

 "When artists create art, it is usually perceived as a kind of sorcery that a more left-brained person might appreciate, dismissing their own ability to make the same kind of magic.
 To remedy this divide, Austen has produced an elegant volume that connects the quantitative world of business with the qualitative world of artists.
 Not the usual "7 secrets of a leader" you'd normally find in the business section, this book provides important new tools in an incredibly digestible form."John Maeda, President, Rhode Island School of Design